wisniewskikr/chrisblog-it-docker/spring-boot/springboot-helloworld-port-uuid-docker-multiple/README.md

 1. Connect container FE with network with **docker network connect {network-name} {fe-container-name}**.
 For instance with `docker network connect helloworld-network springboot-helloworld-port-uuid-docker-multiple-fe-container`
 1. Connect container BE with network with **docker network connect {network-name} {be-container-name}**.
 For instance with `docker network connect helloworld-network springboot-helloworld-port-uuid-docker-multiple-be-container`
 1. Visit `http://localhost:8080`
-1. Display container FE logs (optional)
+1. (Optional) Display container FE logs

     * Display logs with **docker logs {container-name}**.
 For instance with `docker logs springboot-helloworld-port-uuid-docker-multiple-fe-container`
     * Stop displaying logs with `ctrl + c`
-1. Display container BE logs (optional)
+1. (Optional) Display container BE logs

     * Display logs with **docker logs {container-name}**.
 For instance with `docker logs springboot-helloworld-port-uuid-docker-multiple-be-container`
     * Stop displaying logs with `ctrl + c`